 Email marketing can be a powerful means of bringing in new and repeat business for law firms.
-When properly executed, email marketing is a highly targeted and personalized strategy for firms to remain top of mind and build relationships with clients and prospects.
+When executed properly, email marketing is a highly targeted and personalized strategy for firms to remain top of mind and build relationships with clients and prospects.
 Moreover, compared to other marketing channels, email marketing is an inexpensive way to share thought leadership content with an engaged audience.
-In this post, you’ll learn strategies that will help set your law firm newsletter up for success so that it can stand out among the barrage of emails flooding your subscriber’s inboxes.
+In this post, you’ll learn strategies that will help set your law firm’s newsletter up for success so that it can stand out among the barrage of emails flooding your subscriber’s inboxes.

 Elements of an Effective Law Firm Newsletter

 Unlike social media and other marketing efforts, your readers give you permission to send them an email.
 They’re already interested in what you have to say; now it’s your responsibility to provide them with valuable and educational content.
 Include snippets from recent blog posts with links back to the full article within your newsletter.

 If you’re not blogging (yet), that’s OK.
 You can write an occasional post on LinkedIn instead.
 Or, guest post on another blog.
 Include links to your posts and articles in the newsletter.

 You can also provide value to your clients by sharing reputable third party content, such as links to law journals.
 Only curate from trusted sources that your readers may find useful.

 Lastly, be educational, not promotional.
 Promotional subject lines erode trust and may cause filters to block your emails.
 To avoid spam filters, look at this list of common spam trigger words and avoid using them in your subject lines.